![]() |

 B) inform the parent of the amendment in writing.

-9) If the decision is that the challenged information is not inaccurate, misleading or in violation of privacy rights, the participating agency shall inform the parent of the right to place a statement in the record commenting on the contested information and stating why he or she disagrees with the decision.
+9) If the decision is that the challenged information is not inaccurate, misleading or in violation of privacy rights, the Department shall inform the parent of the right to place a statement in the record commenting on the contested information and stating why he or she disagrees with the decision.

 A) maintain the statement with the contested part of the record for as long as the record is maintained;